Valiyaparamba

 Valiyaparamba (Malayalam: വലിയപറമ്പ) is a coastal island in Hosdurg taluk, Kasaragod district, Kerala state, India.

 Location

-Valiyaparamba is separated from the mainland by Kavvayi Backwater.
+Valiyaparamba is one of the fastest growing tourism destination and longest island of Kerala.
+Island is separated from the mainland by Kavvayi Backwater.
 It is located 5 km southwest of Cheruvathur and about 30 km from Bekal, Kasaragod, north Kerala.
 The island is approximately 16.14 km2 in size, and had a population of 11,917 in 1991.
-The island's main source of income is from agriculture and fishing.
+The island's main source of income is from Tourii, agriculture and fishing.
 The island has 13 wards ruling by each ward member to leading the Valiyaparamba Panchayat.

 Geography

 Valiyaparamba is fed by four rivers and dotted with numerous little islands.
 Valiyaparamba, a hinterland separated from the mainland, is a noted fishing centre in the district.
 A Bekal Fort stands on a headland that runs into the sea.
 A National Waterway passes through the island.

 Education

-The island has seven primary schools, one higher secondary school.
+The island has seven primary schools and one higher secondary school.

 Transportation

-The island is separated from the mainland and accessible by transport boat service or by crossing the Mavila Kadappuram Bridge.
+The island is separated from the mainland and accessible by crossing the Mavila Kadappuram bridge on the north end of the island or Valiyaparamba edayilekad Bridge on the south.